Reputation: The famed Anaheim theme park is too expensive, too crowded, and too commercial to merit a visit.

-Reality: It is all those things, yet at 56 years old, Disneyland remains close to perfection.
+Reality: It is all those things, yet at 61 years old, Disneyland remains close to perfection.
 The a cappella quartets, the Imagineered brilliance of those rides, the fireworks displays, the churro carts and whipped pineapple treats—no argument, this place deserves number one diversion status for locals and visitors alike.
-Click here for an insider’s game plan.

 Venice Beach Boardwalk

 Reality: The boardwalk retains its hard-core hippie groove, but it isn’t all cheap trinkets in a cloud of ganja.
 The jugglers, acrobats, and broken-glass walkers haven’t disappeared; they’ve only become more nimble, and kids still love them.
 Along with Manhattan Beach and the Santa Monica Pier, Ocean Front Walk remains one of the city’s few legit seaside experiences—complete with Muscle Beach, handball courts, and penny-squishing machines.
 Plus it’s free.
 People watching is primo here, but remember: Things get sketchy at sundown.

 Reality: The street is indeed packed with glorious temples of commerce that are worth a gander, from Tiffany to Bulgari to Prada to Gucci to Tom Ford, but most seem more like brick-and-mortar advertisements.
 The day I went, just about everyone on the street was slinging a camera and only a handful were carrying logo-embossed shopping bags.
 Think looky-loos and some well-perfumed matrons—your chances of spotting an A-lister are slim to none.
 The street could benefit from more sidewalk cafés and fewer tour buses.

 Hollywood Walk of Fame

-Reputation: Millions tread this storied pavement—but probably just to get from Grauman’s Chinese to the Pantages.
-Why would anyone stop to ogle old terrazzo?
-Reality: The 2,454 black squares with coral stars hold a magnetic appeal for visitors—entire families lie down on the ground for pictures.
+Reality: More than 2,500 black squares with coral stars hold a magnetic appeal for visitors—entire families lie down on the ground for pictures.
 After walking the 18 blocks, I finally get it: The squares act as avatars for their honorees and, unlike them, never mind posing.
-The good news is that with Hollywood’s heated-up bar scene (see page 159), you’re more likely to see a real star on the sidewalk dashing into the Hollywood Roosevelt, the W, or Katsuya by Starck.
+The good news is that with Hollywood’s heated-up bar scene, you’re more likely to see a real star on the sidewalk dashing into the Hollywood Roosevelt, the W, or Katsuya by Starck.
 For guaranteed sightings, show up for a Walk of Fame star presentation, which is open to the public.

-Reality: While the Riot Hyatt is now the swank Andaz hotel and Tower Records is long gone, many of the major landmarks are still up and running: I found the Whisky a Go Go rocking, hordes of teenagers gathered outside the Roxy, and a steady queue of not-only-tourists outside the Comedy Store.
+Reality: While the Riot Hyatt is now the swank Andaz hotel and Tower Records is no longer a record store, many of the major landmarks are still up and running: I found the Whisky a Go Go rocking, hordes of teenagers gathered outside the Roxy, and a steady queue of not-only-tourists outside the Comedy Store.
 What’s more, the most high-profile billboards in all of L.A. make for a rotating art display.

 3rd Street Promenade